Preparing For Your Test

 Do not consume caffeine, nicotine, or any other non-prescribed stimulant or supplement 12 hours before the test (preferably 24 if you can manage)

 Do not do an intense workout 24 hours before.
-We don’t want you burning out early
+We don’t want you burning out early.
+Normal routine is ok

 Low intensity exercise is fine.
 Keep it in line with your regular, sustainable exercise levels